apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 stats.totalEdits = editsAllTime;
 {% endhighlight %}

-Finally, update the `MyWikipediaApplication#formatOutput` method to include the total counter.
+Finally, update the `MyWikipediaApplication#formatOutput` method to include the total counter in its `WikipediaStatsOutput`.
-{% highlight java %}
-counts.put("edits-all-time", stats.totalEdits);
-{% endhighlight %}

 #### Metrics
 Lastly, let's add a metric to the application which counts the number of repeat edits each topic within the window interval.